rtulke/AirJack/README.md

 # AirJack

-AirJack scans nearby Wi‑Fi networks on macOS using CoreWLAN, helps you pick a target, and orchestrates [AirSnare](https://github.com/rtulke/airsnare) plus hcxtools to capture WPA/WPA2/WPA3 handshakes.
-It then converts the capture to hashcat format and guides you through dictionary, brute‑force, or manual cracking workflows with optional cleanup for sensitive files.
+AirJack scans nearby Wi‑Fi networks on macOS using CoreWLAN, helps you pick a target, and orchestrates [AirSnare](https://github.com/rtulke/airsnare) plus [hcxpcapngtool](https://github.com/ZerBea/hcxtools) to capture WPA/WPA2/WPA3 handshakes.
+It then converts the capture to [hashcat](https://hashcat.net/hashcat/) format and guides you through dictionary, brute‑force, or manual cracking workflows with optional cleanup for sensitive files.

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)